cheddatech/CheddaBoards-Godot/docs/quickstart-dropin.md

         └── SetupWizard.gd
 ```

-**Fastest path —** run the wizard, which registers the autoload for you:
+This copy has no plugin files, so register the autoload yourself — either run the wizard:

 ```
 File → Run → addons/cheddaboards/SetupWizard.gd
 ```

-**Or do it manually —** Project → Project Settings → Autoload → Add:
+or add it manually — Project → Project Settings → Autoload → Add:

 ```
 Name: CheddaBoards